Echo suppression and cancellation: Current uses

 In some of these cases, sound from the loudspeaker enters the microphone almost unaltered.
 The difficulties in canceling echo stem from the alteration of the original sound by the ambient space.
-These changes can include certain frequencies being absorbed by soft furnishings and reflection of different frequencies at varying strength.
+These changes can include certain frequencies being absorbed by soft furnishings and the reflection of different frequencies at varying strengths.

-Implementing AEC requires engineering expertise and a fast processor, usually in the form of a digital signal processor (DSP), this cost in processing capability may come at a premium, however, many embedded systems do have a fully functional AEC.
+Implementing AEC requires engineering expertise and a fast processor, usually in the form of a digital signal processor (DSP).
+This cost in processing capability may come at a premium; however, many embedded systems do have a fully functional AEC.

 Smart speakers and interactive voice response systems that accept speech for input use AEC while speech prompts are played to prevent the system's own speech recognition from falsely recognizing the echoed prompts and other output.